The Contest

 Teacher Resources

 Phil Pilgrim designed this contest to use in his classroom with the Propeller ActivityBot.
 He has generously shared his original contest information, which includes example Propeller C code, programming strategies, instructor notes, a video clip, and the .dxf file for the bracket shown above.
-A zip archive of this material available to other teachers via our private Educators Forum.
+A zip archive of this material available to educators in the ActivityBot Contest Ideas - Materials page.
 Please email education@parallax.com for access.